Jim Ede: Artistic legacy

-Returning to England in 1956, Ede converted four cottages in Cambridge as a place to live and display his art collection.
+Returning to England in 1956, Ede converted four cottages in Cambridge with the help of Winton Aldridge as a place to live and display his art collection.
 It was part of his philosophy that art should be shared in a relaxed environment; to this end he would hold 'open house', giving personal tours of the collection to students from the University of Cambridge over afternoon tea.
 Students could also borrow paintings from his collection to hang in their rooms during term-time.
-In 1966, Ede gave the house and collection to the university, establishing Kettle's Yard art gallery.

-Ede continued to live at Kettle's Yard until 1973, and then moved to Edinburgh where he lived out his retirement.
+In 1966, Ede gave the house and collection to the university, establishing the Kettle's Yard art gallery.
+Ede continued living there until 1973 when he moved to Edinburgh where he lived out his retirement.

+The house is preserved as the Edes left it.
+In 1970, an exhibition gallery was added to Kettle's Yard in a modernist style by Leslie Martin and this was extended by Jamie Fobert Architects from 2015.
+The Edes retired to Edinburgh, where Helen died in 1977.

+Ede died in Edinburgh on 15 March 1990.